Congress

 After she contacted our office, we reached out to the U.S. Department of the Treasury's Bureau of Fiscal Services (BFS) on her behalf to initiate an investigation and work to reclaim the stolen funds.

-(NEW YORK, NY) - Today Congresswoman Nicole Malliotakis (NY-11) released the following statement regarding Manhattan District Attorney Alvin Bragg offering a plea deal to a teen migrant who assaulted two NYPD officer
+(NEW YORK, NY) - Today Congresswoman Nicole Malliotakis (NY-11) released the following statement regarding Manhattan District Attorney Alvin Bragg offering a plea deal to a teen migrant who assaulted two NYPD officers in Times Square:

 Scott Axelrod